rlentz1236/ObjectDetectionTutorial-/README.md

 ```

 ## 3-Train_Custom_Object_Detection_Model
-This Notebook walks you through creating a custom object detection model based on a custom image dateset.
+This Notebook walks you through creating a custom object detection model based on a custom image dateset using transfer learning.

 ### Dependencies
 ```